 Eka, Lupin and Hush wandered the desert, alleviating their thirst with waterstones.
 Hush could no longer stand to have any weight on its back and walked behind them, panting.
 They could not get to Montore fast enough, though the thought of cake and tea did offer some motivation.
 During the walk, Eka sang about bam cakes, listing the ingredients aloud in song.
 Every song ended with a solo of groans and growls, courtesy of Lupin’s empty belly.

 “Ba-ba-ba-bam cakes!
 Ba-ba-ba-bam cakes!”

 “Please stop singing about food,” Lupin said.

-They’d tried to ration the teaweet bread, but Hush raided their stores in the night and all 5 loaves had already been eaten, and digested.
-Eka and Lupin had to suck on waterstones, it helped in the absence of food as they could draw out the water in economical doses.
+They had tried to ration some teaweet bread, but a hungry Hush raided their stores in the night.
+All 5 loaves had already been eaten, digested and expelled.
+Instead Eka and Lupin sucked on waterstones, slowly drawing out the water in economical doses.

 “We’re going to die out here," Lupin said, groaning.

 Eka did not share Lupin’s concerns.
 “Haven’t you ever been in the desert before?
 To those who know how to look, there's always something to eat.”